 Obviously, it shouldn’t be slapdash and unprofessional, but just launch the course.
 If people buy it that’s the proof.
 But make sure you don’t launch and then let it drop – improve as you go, based on the user feedback you get.

-How Much Money you can Make from an Online Course
+How Much Money you can Make from an Online Course on LearnWorlds

 Panos says that he would have given a different answer to this question last year, and the figure would have been lower, but since Covid the sky’s the limit.
 Some businesses only sell online courses but are treated like big start-ups and attract a lot of investments.